bjamturley/MedSchoolAtlas/Immunology/Innate Immunity and the Complement System.md

 # Innate Cellular Response
 ## Myeloid Lineage
 ### Macrophages
+For more on macrophages in inflammation, see here: [[Inflammation and Repair#Macrophages]]

 Phagocytose pathogens and kill them using **oxidative/respiratory bursts** using **NADPH oxidase**.
 An **NBT reduction test** can be used to test for activity of the respiratory burst.

 They recognize microbes via **Toll-Like Receptors (TLRs)**.
 They bind to [[Immune Function Primer#Innate immunity|MAMPs/DAMPs]].
 Cell surface TLRs recognize microbial cell wall features, while endosome TLRs recognize digested pathogen features.
 Basis for **adjuvant**.